-Nothing is more important to the success of any organization than its culture.
-During recent years, and particularly in business, the fulcrum of competitive advantage has continually shifted away from processes and systems, and toward people.
-While most managers know this intuitively, they struggle with how to create a culture where employees do their best work.
-Lots of well-intentioned people are trying to help.
+A healthy culture is critical to the success of any organization.
+In recent years, the performance of many businesses has shifted away from their processes and toward their people.
+However, many supervisors are not equipped with the resources or the training needed to create a culture where employees do their best work.

-Properly understood, culture results from foundational, interpersonal relationships and how people interact with each other.
-To truly address culture, we must first get to people and how they interact every hour of every day (the deep blue part of the model).
+Properly understood, culture results from interpersonal relationships and how people interact with each other.
+To truly address culture, we must first get to people and understand how they interact every hour of every day (the deep blue part of the model).
 This is the water in which leaders, employees and systems swim.
-It’s here that we find the magic ingredients of culture, which are relational and interpersonal skills.
-These relational and interpersonal skills are the bedrock imperatives, the prerequisites for an effective, top performing culture.
+It is here that we find the magic ingredients of culture, which are relational and interpersonal skills.
+These relational and interpersonal skills are the fundamental elements; the prerequisites for an effective, top performing culture.

 The truth is, if we get these foundational elements right, the rest of culture building is relatively easy.
 If we don’t have it right, all the work in the world on things like systems, rewards and leadership (light blue areas in the model) won’t make much of a difference.